automl/RoBO/docs/basics.rst

 .. code-block:: python

-    from robo.acquisition.EI import EI
+    from robo.acquisition.ei import EI
-    from robo.recommendation.incumbent import compute_incumbent

-    acquisition_func = EI(model, X_upper=task.X_upper, X_lower=task.X_lower, compute_incumbent=compute_incumbent, par=0.1)
+    acquisition_func = EI(model, X_upper=task.X_upper, X_lower=task.X_lower, par=0.1)

 Expected Improvement as well as Probability of Improvement need as additional input the current best configuration (i.e. incumbent).
 There are different ways to determine the incumbent.
-You can easily plug in any method by giving Expected Improvement a function handle (via compute_incumbent).
-This function is supposed to return a configuration and expects the model as input.
+You can easily plug in any method by giving Expected Improvement a module that is derived from the IncumbentEstimation interface.
+This module is supposed to return a configuration and expects the model as input (see the API for more information).
 In the case of EI and PI you additionally have to specify the parameter "par" which controls the balance between exploration and exploitation of the acquisition function.

 Maximizing the acquisition function